 Is Omnipod available on the NHS?

-Accessing diabetes management technology – an insulin pump, a continuous glucose monitoring system, or a hybrid closed-loop system – can feel complicated.
-This guide aims to answer some common questions and to support you in discussing your personal situation with your diabetes care team.
+Accessing diabetes management technology – an insulin pump, a continuous glucose monitoring system, or a hybrid closed loop system can feel complicated and unclear.
+This tool aims to answer some common questions and to support you in discussing your personal situation with your diabetes care team.

 1- How can I get an insulin pump on the NHS?